joshuagrisham/samsung-galaxybook-extras/README.md

 It should be possible to set your own desired startup performance mode or to save and restore the mode across reboots, you can eiter use a startup script or install TLP, power-profiles-daemon, or similar.

-#### Limitations reading performance_mode

-Unfortunately, I have still not been able to find any way to read the value of the "current" performance mode from the system.

-At the same time, I have a suspicion that this might actually be controlled in Windows somehow at the software level.
-I did a small test where I set the value to "High performance" in Windows, booted to Linux, set the value to "Quiet" using this driver,  noted a difference in the fan volume, then booted back into Windows where it was once again sitting at "High performance".
-My working assumption is that the Samsung software (namely, `SamsungSystemSupportEngine.exe`) is storing what latest "value" was chosen by the user in Windows, and then upon startup, is setting this value using their driver.

-I suppose that we could do similar on the Linux side (and might need to, actually), either via something like `sysfsutils` or with whatever eventually comes in the "Samsung Galaxybook Extras".

-In light of this, for now I have allowed reading of `/sys/firmware/acpi/platform_profile` (via `cat`, for example), but please remember that it will only echo back the value that was last set by the driver, which under normal circumstances will the one active in the hardware.

 #### Does this performance_mode actually work?

-This was a bit hard to test, but I tried to test by setting each different mode and then running a quick stress test using the following:
+This was a bit hard to test, but I tried to see if these different modes actually made a measurable change by setting each different mode and then running a quick stress test using the following:

 ```sh
 sudo stress-ng --cpu 0 --cpu-load 100 --metrics-brief --perf -t 20